markguinn/silverstripe-shop-downloadable/README.md

 TODO
 ----
-- Verify works with ProductVariation
 - Tests

 Would be nice but I have no intention of doing the work myself anytime soon:
 - Translatable
 - Time limit on downloads
-- Allow files to be hosted elsewhere?
-(CDN)

 Developer(s)